jmcnamara/mdbook_rust_xlsxwriter/src/worksheet/create.md

 it is possible that some future rust_xlsxwriter functionality will require Worksheets and other Workbook objects to be `registered` with a parent Workbook in order for them to work.
 However, there aren't currently any features like that, and the author will seek to avoid them as much as possible.

+One common use case that works better with `Worksheet::new()` and `workbook.push_worksheet()` is creating worksheets to run in a parallelized mode.

 So if the `Worksheet::new()` and `workbook.push_worksheet()` methodology seems more natural to you then you should use it.

 [slice]: https://doc.rust-lang.org/1.64.0/std/primitive.slice.html
 [`Worksheet::new()`]: https://docs.rs/rust_xlsxwriter/latest/rust_xlsxwriter/struct.Worksheet.html#method.new